How to Adopt

 - Usually Low to Moderate Energy.
 Suitable for senior or novice households.

-Level 2 dogs are dogs requiring daily exercise of at least 1 -2 hours and some basic training:
+Level 2 dogs require daily exercise of at least 1 -2 hours and some basic training:

 - They tend to be a mix of confidence and submissiveness and want to please their owners.